Here are just some Q and As providing some more information about us or addressing common questions we get.

 He doesn’t lay eggs, and isn’t needed for the hens to do so!
 He’s there because he’s beautiful and he protects the flock from things he thinks are threats.
 He’s been hand raised the same as the hens and is usually quite tolerant toward people he knows, but remember that he is a guardian – please don’t approach, chase, or harass him without permission or if he doesn’t know you, because he does have his spurs and he may use them!

-He’s also necessary if we want to hatch any of our own eggs, which we have done successfully in the past.
-We do not sell adult chickens, but we do have fertile eggs available (barnyard mix only), and once in a rare while there may be a few baby chicks available.
+He’s also necessary if we want to hatch any of our own eggs, which we usually do every spring.
+We do not sell live chickens.
+We do have fertile eggs available (barnyard mix only) almost all the time.

 Do you have bulk quantities of _____?
 Can I buy a bunch of _____ for my business/a cookout/my market?